 It is very simple to use the OTP SMS service.
-Right after a user has entered their unique username and password to log in, they are sent an OTP SMS on their mobile phone number.
+As soon as a user enters their username and password to log in, OTP SMS is sent on their mobile phones.
 This SMS contains a code, usually four to six digits and valid for only one-time use, and the users are required to enter this code as quickly as possible (in most cases, the OTP expires within a minute and the user has to generate a new one) into the given space in order to proceed with the login.
-This way, it is ensured that the person logging into the user account is authorized by the account holder to gain access.
+This way, it is ensured that the person, logging into his/her account is authorized by the account holder, to gain access to it.

 Who Needs OTP Verification?

-Online identity theft has become a huge problem around the world, especially since users have started maintaining sensitive personal information on the online space.
+Online identity theft has become a huge issue around the world, especially since users have started maintaining sensitive personal information on the web.
 As many as 15 million people in the US fall prey to online cyber-attacks every year, which results in a cumulative loss of around $50 billion.
 Statistically speaking, this puts over 100 million people in the US at risk of losing their data.

 Hence, enabling the OTP SMS verification process offers additional protection to users from hackers when they login to a website.
 If you are running a website that stores sensitive user information, it is wise to use the OTP SMS verification technology as it is very cheap and offers additional security to your account holders.